cs181f/project1/README.md

 At the moment, setting up a continuous integration server is one of the most time consuming, and painful, parts of creating a strong software configuration management environment.
 Nevertheless, if you ask any software engineering guru, they will tell you that the constant testing feedback a CI server provides is worth the pain.

 A variety of options exist, most notably Jenkins, but each choice comes with a variety of weaknesses.
 Some solutions are closed source; others are no longer maintained; some only support a few languages; others have extremely limited ability to complete custom builds.
-Each has it's own problems, but it seems that everyone of them suffers from the same fatal flaw: an impossibly hard installation and configuration process.
+Each has its own problems, but it seems that every one of them suffers from the same fatal flaw: an impossibly hard installation and configuration process.

 With so many flawed solutions on the market, developers are constantly searching for a better alternative: that's where Rosie comes in.
 The three of us have all struggled with continuous integration servers; we've experienced the problems personally, and we're ready to build a better option.